Scarlet ibis. By James Hurst.

 It's strange hat all this is still so clear to me, now that that summer has since fled and time has had its way.
+But sometimes (like right now), as I sit in the cool, green-draped parlor, the grindstone begins to turn, and time with all its changes is ground away--and I remember Doodle.
 SMITH Magazine Six-Word Memoirs.
 Six-Word Memoirs.
 Six-Word Memoirs is a project founded by the U.S.

 . - Length: 20 pages - Age Rating: U - Genre: Fiction When I was younger I fell in love with a performance artist. . - Age Rating: 15.
 Short Story.
 Storyville: Top Ten Best Short Stories Ever.
 How dare I make a list of the top ten short stories ever, right?

 He’d decided to try his SUV in a little bit of cross-country travel, had great fun zooming over the badlands and through the sand, got lost, hit a big rock, and then he couldn’t get it started again.
 There were no cell phone towers anywhere near, so his cell phone was useless.
-He had no family, his parents had died a few years before in an auto accident, and his few friends had no idea he was out here.
 Stone Mattress - The New Yorker.
 At the outset Verna had not intended to kill anyone.